by Nikki Dudley

 Reviews of previous work:

-‘Nikki’s energy rustles behind each line, as she plays with familiar words and makes
+‘Nikki’s energy rustles behind each line, as she plays with familiar words and makes them at once more explicit and more unknown.’

 – skylightrain blog